 Projects you might want to see for yourself

-Farming Smarter also dislikes this slow spring keeping the crew from starting the over 90 projects, trials and demonstration plots they need to get in the ground this season.
+Farming Smarter dislikes the slow spring keeping the crew from starting the over 90 projects, trials and demonstration plots they need to get in the ground this season.
 Some of them are continuing projects such as the hail recovery in peas, wheat and canola and the Mustard 21 trails.

 However, there are also some new exciting projects such as the publicly funded Deep Banding of Immobile Nutrients with SARDA.
 The project objective is to find whether placing nutrients once every three years at 5 to 6 inches will provide better results than current practice of shallow placed nutrients at annual seeding.